 Other than flooring the Protection Barrier, the Coupon Trigger can be decreased (as low as 60% for an equity-based Note), with a Memory feature added for good measure.
 Again, this does NOT mean that all Coupons will be received – it instead helps to maximize chances of receiving all Coupons.
 For such amounts of safety, the tradeoff will be the reduced Returns PA on the product.

 The Memory feature is indeed useful, and an especially attractive feature.
 To really take advantage of the flexibility of structured products however, investors should always consider the tradeoff for a Memory feature.
-Will adding a Memory feature create an investment that’s most in-line with what I am looking for?
+Will adding a Memory feature create an investment that’s most in-line with what you are looking for?

 On top of dealing with a full-time job, it may get tedious for retail investors to navigate through all the financial jargon and keep up with market changes.
 For any queries, please do not hesitate to contact your Financial Adviser, or drop us a line at email@example.com.